 The principle of least privilege can also help your company better classify its data.
 This way, you will always know who has access to what data and where exactly it’s stored in case someone gains unauthorized access.

 This is the first step that will allow you to verify all your accounts.
 This helps you analyze passwords, SSH keys, and access keys.
 Thus, you can see exactly what permissions have been granted to your users.

-- Define what level of privilege each account needs
+2) Define what level of privilege each account needs.
+Separation of privilege

 By default, all accounts should have the lowest level of privileges possible.
 You should only increase privilege rights as required for certain people to be able to perform their jobs.

 Here you can apply the concept of privilege bracketing we have talked about at the beginning of the article.
-This means that privileges should be raised for users that absolutely require them to perform their jobs for a limited time only.
+This means that privileges should be given to users who absolutely require them to perform their jobs for a limited time only.
 It’s advisable to use a tool that enables you to escalate and de-escalate your users’ rights and set up expiry times for their privileges.
 For example, Windows 2016 possesses this kind of feature that can be enabled to limit authorization time.

 In some cases, implementing POLP might be as easy as simply disabling USB ports from your devices so your employees are not able to insert USB drives to download your confidential information or infect your systems with malware.